libertylocked/GTAVMod_Speedometer/README.md

 - v2.0.2: Added "Font Style" to display settings.
 - v2.0.1: Fixed incorrect text for opacity.
 Fixed config saving with certain parameters.

-Does this mod have malware in it?
-No!
-It's a .cs file, source code is verifiable.

 Special thanks to: Alexander Blade, XBLToothPik, and the wonderful modding community!